AstraZeneca/runnable/README.md

 **Magnus** is a *thin* layer of abstraction over the underlying infrastructure to enable data scientist and machine learning engineers.
 It provides:

-- A way to execute Jupyter notebooks/python functions in local or remote platforms.
+- A way to execute Jupyter notebooks/python functions/containers in local or remote platforms.
 - A framework to define complex pipelines via YAML or Python SDK.
 - Robust and *automatic* logging to ensure maximum reproducibility of experiments.
 - A framework to interact with secret managers ranging from environment variables to other vendors.